Bentley University Data & Information Overview

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2017-2018, 53 students took at least one online class at Bentley University.
-This is a decrease from the 58 students who took online classes the previous year.
+In 2019-2020, 5,177 students took at least one online class at Bentley University.
+This is an increase from the 88 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|